 A strong 'About Us' page shows people you are like them

-Create a powerful 'About Us page'.
+Create a powerful 'About Us page' to leverage the liking principle to your advantage.
 One way to achieve this on your business website is through your 'About' page.
 This is an excellent way to put a face on your business.
 Psychologically speaking, when we put a face to a name that person becomes more real, more likable.
 Clients are much more likely to say yes to someone they 'see'.

 Putting a face on customer support puts people at ease

 Put a face on customer support.
 Reaching out to a company for support can be intimidating and infuriating at times.
 According to research by the Temkin Group, after having a positive experience with a company, 77% of customers would recommend it to a friend.
-So, consider putting a face to a name, some personal information on that name, and approachable language that assuages a client’s apprehension of reaching out.
+So, embrace the advantages of the liking principle and consider putting a face to a name, some personal information on that name, and approachable language that assuages a client’s apprehension of reaching out.

 Remember that your company’s brand identity includes everything visual about your company.
 Your support team is on the front lines of communicating with customers and prospects.
+People like dealing with real people, not faceless companies.
 Be sure you’ve done everything you can to help the customer relate to your team.

 Complimenting and flattering customers and prospects creates loyalty

 Compliment people.
 Flattery will get you everywhere.
-It is not surprising that we like people who like us.
-Especially if those people go out of their way to compliment us.
+It is not surprising that we like people who like us - that’s the core essense of the liking principle.
+This is especially true if those people go out of their way to compliment us.
 This timeless idiom has some weight behind it.
 Personally, flattery can be heart-warming.
-Professionally it has the opportunity to turn into solid gold.
+Professionally it has the opportunity to turn into solid gold as a principle of persuasion.

 Flattery has many benefits.
 It can improve the mood of a person because compliments make us feel better.
 Complimenting clients and prospects, when done genuinely, can affect their willingness to buy a product, follow you on social media, or sign up for your e-mail list.